Zebiano/projeto_SG/README.md

 - Projectiles and trajectories (aka bullets)
 - Sounds

 And our little project contains all this.
-Just it's not working 100% correctly all the time and we don't really have clue to why this is like that.
+Just it's not working 100% correctly all the time and we don't really have a clue to why it is like that.
 Either way, we'll keep on trying to fix stuff until we're sick of it!

-**Keep in mind this doesn't work on Google Chrome because of some safety concerns they have.
-Please use Firefox if you want to give this a try!**

 PS: This was done in basically two days only...
 Two days of hard work to get around all the problems PointerLock Controls gave us.
 That's why there are some portuguese comments mixed with english ones, sorry for that.
-Though we're both quite happy with the result and hope you won't be too critical with it!
+Though we're both quite happy with the result and hope you won't be too critical about it!

 ### Things that aren't working:
 - Somehow drag and drop is completely broken on our project.
 Sometimes it works, and sometimes it doesn't.
 We really dont understand why.
 And we'll gladly blame it on THREE.js!